KlemenKobau/kumuluzee-jnosql-samples/keyvalue-sample-hazelcast/README.md

 > as its database

-The objective of this sample is to use KumuluzEE JNoSQL to connect to Janusgraph and perform basic operations over it.
+The objective of this sample is to use KumuluzEE JNoSQL to connect to hazelcast and perform basic operations over it.
 The tutorial will guide you through all the necessary steps.
 You will add KumuluzEE dependencies into pom.xml.
 You will prepare the configuration for connecting with the database